Our guide to creating a SWOT analysis to define digital strategy using the TOWS technique

 The Internet and other digital technology offer new opportunities and threats, so creating a SWOT specific to the Internet is important to help meet this challenge.

 But your Internet SWOT shouldn’t consider online channels in isolation – customers have a choice of multiple channels, so the SWOT should consider how the Internet presence of a company integrates with the offline world – customers often need and want to contact a company by phone, callback and companies still need to use offline communications like print, direct mail and TV in many cases.

-Here is an example from my Internet Marketing Book showing some of the typical activities that need to be managed such as visibility on partner sites, how to target new customers or improve their experience on your own site.
+Here is an example from my Digital Marketing: Strategy, Implementation and Practice book showing some of the typical activities that need to be managed such as visibility on partner sites, how to target new customers or improve their experience on your own site.

 4. Considers key digital marketing activities

 The Internet-specific SWOT can be reviewed in the main areas of online marketing activity, namely areas of customer acquisition, conversion, retention and growth.
 You can create a separate SWOT for each of these, particularly relevant if you’re in charge of one area.
 But what I recommend is just coding up the findings so you can see which activities they refer to.
 I prefix the different elements with part of our RACE framework:

 R: Reach – reaching customers and raising awareness on your site or other sites

 C: Convert – conversion to sale online or offline

 E: Engage – long-term relationship building with customers